awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

 There are a few things to note in the configuration that we just used to create these nodegroups.

- * We did set up `onDemandPercentageAboveBaseCapacity` and `onDemandPercentageAboveBaseCapacity` both to 0. which implies all nodes in the nodegroup would be Spot instances.
+ * We did set up **onDemandPercentageAboveBaseCapacity** and **onDemandPercentageAboveBaseCapacity** both to **0**. which implies all nodes in the nodegroup would be **Spot instances**.
- * We did set up a `lifecycle: Ec2Spot` label so we can identify Spot nodes and use [affinities](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) and [nodeSlectors](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) later on.
+ * We did set up a **lifecycle: Ec2Spot** label so we can identify Spot nodes and use [affinities](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) and [nodeSlectors](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) later on.
- * We did also add an extra label `intent: apps`.
+ * We did also add an extra label **intent: apps**.
 We will use this label to force a hard partition of the cluster for our applications.
-During this workshop we will deploy control applications on nodes that have been labeled with `intent: control-apps` while our applications get deployed to nodes labeled with `intent: apps`.
+During this workshop we will deploy control applications on nodes that have been labeled with **intent: control-apps** while our applications get deployed to nodes labeled with **intent: apps**.
- * We are also applying a [Taint](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) using `spotInstance: "true:PreferNoSchedule"`.  **PreferNoSchedule** is used to indicate we prefer pods not be scheduled on Spot Instances.
+ * We are also applying a **[Taint](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)** using `spotInstance: "true:PreferNoSchedule"`.  **PreferNoSchedule** is used to indicate we prefer pods not be scheduled on Spot Instances.
 This is a “preference” or “soft” version of **NoSchedule** – the system will try to avoid placing a pod that does not tolerate the taint on the node, but it is not required.

 ### Confirm the Nodes

 Confirm that the new nodes joined the cluster correctly.
-You should see 2-3 more nodes added to the cluster.
+You should see the nodes added to the cluster.

 ```bash
 kubectl get nodes